programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This is an improvement: the map shows a better range of contrasts.
 We can see that there are a fair number of counties outside the Southwest where police have killed several people (Florida, the Northwest, etc.)

 But the scale is almost impossible to read!
-The algorithm correctly found natural breaks -- most of the values are less than 76, but at the lower end of the scale the numbers are illigible.
+The algorithm correctly found natural breaks -- most of the values are less than 76, but at the lower end of the scale the numbers are illegible.

 ### Solution #2: Create a scale-value variable
 Rather than plotting the raw data, we could create a new variable to use for the color scale.
 Here's how to do this.